 Step 2: Fund your account

 Once you have decided on a broker, it’s time to fund your account.
-Remember, it can sometimes take up to three days for the money to reach your account and allow you to buy SpaceX-related stock.
+Remember, it can sometimes take up to three days for the money to reach your account.

-Because investing can have unpredictable returns, it’s essential only to invest what you can afford to lose and to be mindful of your risk appetite.
+Because investing can produce unpredictable returns, it’s essential only to invest what you can afford to lose and to be mindful of your risk appetite.

 Once you decide on the number of shares or the dollar amount you’d like to purchase, you can place your order.
 If you’re working with an advisor, tell them the stock you’d like to purchase and how much you can invest, and they’ll do it for you.
 If using a brokerage account, simply log in and enter the ticker for your chosen stock in the search bar.